 Off-Piste in Prague!

-Prague sits at the epicentre of Europe and has been attracting invaders for centuries, now in the form of exuberant party people from across the European continent eager to make the most of the city’s vibrant atmosphere and acceptable prices.
+Prague has been attracting invaders for centuries, more recently in the form of exuberant party people eager to make the most of the city’s vibrant atmosphere and most acceptable prices.

 Far From The Madding Crowd

-I was looking to swerve the Madding Crowd and discover a Prague that is more sociably interesting and chilled.
-Don’t get me wrong, Prague’s peak attractions are all worth sampling but it’s nice to know you can take a little time out now and then!
+This time I was looking to swerve the Madding Crowd and discover a Prague that is much more relaxed.
+Don’t get me wrong, Prague’s peak attractions are all worth sampling but it’s nice to know there are easy, attractive alternatives.

 Prague 1